The Robert Walters 2018 Global Salary Survey has found that salaries for treasury professionals will increase by 5% in 2018.

 Many treasury professionals consider it a priority to find roles where they can gain varied experience, working on other projects on a rotational basis.

-“Treasury professionals are aware that their skills are in demand, and competitive salaries will be a basic expectation for many,” continued Lynley Hall, Senior Manager at Robert Walters.
+“Treasury professionals are aware that their skills are in demand, and competitive salaries will be a basic expectation for many,” continued Daniel Connors, Director at Robert Walters.

 Many candidates are keen to secure a role where there is the opportunity to work on strategic projects, as well as providing core treasury support on a day to day basis.”